 Veterinary Imaging Textbooks

 See Amazon Best Sellers – These resources cover the latest veterinary imaging techniques and interpretation principles to help you develop your proficiency in diagnostic imaging.
 You can improve your skills in radiology, ultrasonography, CT, and MRI.
-For Nuclear Medicine, the Textbook of Veterinary Nuclear Medicine can provide an instructional aid to those learning the subject as well as to serve as a reference text for those performing routine nuclear medicine studies.

 The ACVR supports sustained and conscientious attention to safe practices regarding veterinary radiologic imaging and therapy as they relate to personnel, patient, and equipment.
 Exposure to radiation should always be As Low As Reasonably Achievable (ALARA) while maximizing the quality of the procedure.
 The ACVR is partnering with IDEXX and the National Association of Veterinary Technicians in America (NAVTA) in Lower the Dose, an initiative to help raise awareness of radiation safety best practices.
 Read more about ACVR’s efforts to promote radiation safety practices.